kbss-cvut/jopa-examples/example04-jopa-spring/README.md

 The web UI is built with [ReactJS](https://facebook.github.io/react/) and uses [Redux](https://redux.js.org/) to manage the frontend state.
 Individual JS files contain some additional explanatory comments.

+For testing purposes, a `docker-compose.yml` for running Tomcat server is provided.
+Simply build the application `mvn package` and run the container: `docker compose up`.
+War files are automatically injected to the container.
+Application is available at: [http://localhost:8080/example-04-2.0.0/](http://localhost:8080/example-04-2.0.0/).